wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.0 =
+Upgrade to version 1.1.0 - full conversion of Widget Product Slider front end display with Sass, backbone.js and WooCommerce API.

 = 1.0.6.2 =
 Upgrade now for a framework code tweak that makes your plugin fully compatible with WooCommerce version 2.1.11